 Short-term parking is available in visitor lots located throughout campus.
 Some visitor lots are token lots; a token is required to exit the lot.
 Be sure to obtain a token from the department you are visiting when using a token lot.
 When parking in a pay lot, note the restrictions posted at the lot entrance.
 When exiting the lot, a booth attendant will accept cash payment for the time parked.

 Credit/debit card payments are not accepted.

 Hundreds of meters are also located on campus for visitor use.
 When parking at a meter, note the maximum time and hours of operation printed on the meterhead.
-As a reminder, campus meters register only United States coins.
+Campus meters register only United States coins and also accept major credit cards for payment.
 A failed meter is considered a no-parking zone.

 Special Event Parking

 Those attending special events should park in designated event lots as signed and as directed by event staff.
 A special event fee may be charged at the lot entrance.
 Some event lots are reserved for those with special passes.
 Visitor, employee and student permits may not be valid in the lots during special events.
 Payment of the special event fee will be required to park.
 Event schedules are maintained by MSU Athletics, Breslin Center and Wharton Center.
 For information on disabled parking areas and transportation during special events, contact the Parking Office at (517) 355-8440 during business hours or 355-2221 after hours.